Opinion/editorial: The unvaccinated must expect consequences

 Parents have a choice about getting their children vaccinated, the same way they have a choice about getting themselves vaccinated.
-What is harder to defend is anyone's presumption that they can blame anybody else when they see the consequences of their personal choices.
+What is harder to defend is anyone’s presumption that they can blame anybody else for their personal choices.

 People are also reading…